varaprasad1742/Blog-Generator-Llama-2-GGML/README.md

 This is a sample example, genearating a small blog on cricket.
 I instructed to use stickers in the prompt.
 So stickers are appearing in the blog.

+Note: This is a small model, so the blog is small 😅.